julian-corbet/cv-corbet-ch/src/pages/contacts.md

 # Contact Information

-This file centrally manages all your contact details and social links for the CV header.
+This file centrally manages all contact details and social links for the CV header.